VladGunderin/US-Visa_appointment_bot/README.md

 Place it in the same folder as the visa_bot.exe file.

 🚀 How to Use
-navigate to "dist" folder->"visa_bot" folder-> run visa_bot.exe sometimes visa_bot.exe and chromedriver.exe must be in the same folder(just put a chromedriver there if missing).
+run visa_bot.exe

-Double-click on visa_bot.exe.
+sometimes visa_bot.exe and chromedriver.exe must be in the same folder

 Follow the prompts on screen to select your country, city, and login credentials.